 - assisting in the development and maintenance of policies and programs;

-- serving as a national centre for information relating to occupational health and safety.
+- serving as a national Centre for information relating to occupational health and safety.

-CCOHS partners and collaborates with agencies and organizations from Canada and around the world to improve the quality and quantity of resources and programs, as well as expand the breadth of usage of OSH information to many different segments of society.
-CCOHS is a Collaborating Centre of the World Health Organization for occupational health and safety, and is renowned internationally and at home, as an innovative, authoritative occupational health and safety resource.
+CCOHS makes a wide range of occupational health and safety information as well as training and educational courses readily available.
+CCOHS partners and collaborates with agencies and organizations from Canada and around the world to improve the quality and quantity of its resources and programs, as well as expand the breadth of usage of occupational health and safety information to many different segments of society.
+CCOHS is a Collaborating Centre of the World Health Organization for occupational health and safety, and is renowned as a credible and authoritative occupational health and safety resource.

 More information about CCOHS can be found at www.ccohs.ca.